 Denial – Similar to discounting, although here the abuser outright denies his/her actions.
 This discounts the reality of a partner.

 Abusive Anger – When the abuser becomes enraged to the point of frightening the partner.
 This rage often is caused by incidents that a non-abuser would consider insignificant.

-No matter which of the forms the narcissist uses, they are all abusive.
+No matter which of the forms of Narcissistic Abuse the Narcissist uses, they are all abusive.
 Whether one labels what a narcissist does as verbal abuse, emotional abuse, mental abuse, physical abuse, sexual abuse, or economic abuse- some or all of these tactics are used to diminish their partner in order to keep them under his or her control.